PodcastsBusinessChatting GPT

 About Chatting GPT

 Real conversations with the humans making AI work.
-Maryrose Lyons speaks to AI directors, founders, and strategists who've moved beyond pilots to real transformation.
-No theory, no hype - just the insights you need to navigate AI transformation in your own organisation.
+Maryrose Lyons of AI Institute, speaks to AI directors, founders, and strategists who've moved beyond pilots to real transformation.
+From architecture studios to construction sites, AI is changing how we design, build, and manage the places we live and work.
+This is the podcast for built environment where you learn from the people who've done it, not just talked about it.
 Hosted on Acast.
 See acast.com/privacy for more information.

 Podcast website

-Listen to Chatting GPT, The Entrepreneur Experiment and many other podcasts from around the world with the radio.net app
+Listen to Chatting GPT, The Diary Of A CEO with Steven Bartlett and many other podcasts from around the world with the radio.net app

 Get the free radio.net app